Pjt727/Scheduler/README.md

 # Scheduler
- Help teacher submit class schedules
+Help teachers submit class schedules

 ## Backend
-- Create an environment (Some of these command are just for windows)
+- Create an environment (Some of these command are just for windows and are just an example)
     1. `python -m venv .venv` (creates venv)
     2. `path/to/venv/bin/activate` EX `.venv/Scripts/activate` (activates venv)
         - `Set-ExecutionPolicy Unrestricted -Scope Process` if UnauthorizedAccess